 - 1. Conduct behavioral observations of school-age children - 2.
 Observe in regular and special education classrooms in order to better understand classroom dynamics - 3.
-Complete consultations with classroom teachers regarding behavioral and academic interventions that will be discussed with the university supervisor - 4.
+Complete consultations with classroom teachers regarding behavioral and academic interventions that will be audiotaped and reviewed by the university supervisor - 4.
 Conduct comprehensive psycho-educational evaluations that will be assigned by the on-site supervisor.
-These evaluations will be conducted on children who are engaged in the special education process
+These evaluations will be conducted on children who are engaged in the special education process - 5.
+Provide feedback to parents and teachers regarding assessment results

-- 5. Collaborate with families and other community agencies to address students' need and provide feedback to parents and teachers regarding assessment results - 6.
-Participate in conferences with school personnel, including Multidisciplinary team conferences and child study meetings - 7.
+- 6. Participate in conferences with school personnel, including Multidisciplinary team conferences and child study meetings - 7.
 Write comprehensive psychoeducational case reports - 8.
 Complete Functional Behavior Assessments and Behavior Intervention Plans - 9.
 Complete an academic intervention project - 10.
 Complete individual or group counseling experience - 11.
-Participate in a preschool screening project on the Navajo or Hopi Reservation or other site, if opportunity is available - 12.
+Participate in a preschool screening project on the Navajo or Hopi Reservation, if opportunity is available - 12.
 Complete all assignments in a timely fashion and in accordance with the Arizona State Rules and Regulations - 13.
 Maintain a log of activities throughout the semester on the log forms provided.
-The signed midterm and final log sheets should be turned in during supervision with the university supervisor, and the Time2 Track hours and narrative logs.
-A pdf of the end of semester logs must be uploaded to Bb Learn. - 14.
+The signed monthly log sheets should be turned in during supervision with the university supervisor, and the Excel hours and narrative logs uploaded to Bb Learn each month - 14.
 Attend weekly group supervision meetings at NAU in addition to any supervision deemed appropriate by the on-site supervisor. - 15.
 Ed.S.
 Program in School Psychology requires each student to present evidence of adequate personal liability coverage in the form of a current certificate of liability.
 Students in training will choose their own insuring company.